 Since April 2016 in England it has become a legal obligation for all dogs over the age of eight weeks old to be microchipped (March 2015 in Wales) and registered with an authorised database.
 It is the owner’s responsibility to keep the personal contact details held by the authorised database up to date.
 Failure to do so can lead to a £500 fine.
 If your dog is not yet microchipped, you must arrange to have this done.

-Compulsory microchipping for cats is soon to become law.
-In December 2021, DEFRA announced that cat owners in England will have to ensure their cat is microchipped before 20 weeks old and their contact details stored and kept up to date in a pet microchipping database, or receive a fine of up to £500.
+Did you know that there is a new law that cats must be microchipped?
+Cat owners in England must ensure their cat is microchipped before 20 weeks old and their contact details stored and kept up to date in a pet microchipping database.

 The cost of a microchip is £20, or £15 if you are on the Platinum Pets Plan.
-If your cat or dog needs a microchip, please contact us to book an appointment for this safe and painless procedure.
+If your cat or dog needs a microchip, please contact us on 020 3865 8905 to book an appointment for this safe and painless procedure.

 What is a microchip?